purplepalmdash/CV/CV/CV_English.md

     Responsibilities:

     1. Application development based on Trolltech Qtopia.
+Write adaption layer for Qtopia API and 3rd-party SDK.
     2. Kernel reduction based on Montavista Linux, and system integration.
     3. Synergy Management, and Makefiles for whole building system.